pretix/pretix/doc/admin/scaling.rst

 If you have an unlimited number of tickets, we can apply fewer locking and we've reached **approx.
 1500 orders per minute per event** in benchmarks, although even more should be possible.

-We're working to reduce the number of cases in which this is relevant and thereby improve the possible throughput.
+We're working on reducing the number of cases in which this is relevant and thereby improve the possible throughput.
 If you want to use pretix for an event with 10,000+ tickets that are likely to be sold out within minutes, please get in touch to discuss possible solutions.
 We'll work something out for you!